GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

     }

     // locate by key using find
-    auto found = m2.find(2);  // returns an interator, just as begin & end do cout << "Found: " << found->second.name << endl;
+    auto found = m2.find(2);  // returns an iterator, just as begin & end do cout << "Found: " << found->second.name << endl;

     // better yet locate by using key as an index